ShaunCurtis/Blazr.FunctionalProgramming/Documents/Part2-Containors.md

 ```csharp
 Containor<string?>.Read(Console.ReadLine)
 ```
 Which reads a line from the console and wraps it in a `Containor<string?>`.
-We're passing the `Console.ReadLine` method as a delegate to the `Read` method.
-Treating functions as first class citizens.
+We pass the `Console.ReadLine` method as a delegate to the `Read` method.
+Functions become as first class citizens.

-This new I/O lets us write this simple console app:
+With this new I/O, we can write this simple console app:

 ```csharp
 Containor<string?>